 This lesson will discuss basic terminology of airfield pavement, critical design aspects, important components for pavement performance, various distresses and their causes, and quality in airfield pavements.
 In addition, implication of poor quality, lack of process control, and the effect of variability will be discussed.

-10:45 AM – 11:15 AM – Overview of Department of Defense Guidance (UFC’s & Engineering Technical Letters) (Rich Thuma; Manager, Aviation Military and Special Projects Group, Crawford Murphy and Tilley (CMT))
+10:45 AM – 11:15 AM – Overview of Department of Defense Guidance (UFC’s & Engineering Technical Letters) (Rich Thuma; Manager, Aviation Military and Special Projects Group, Crawford, Murphy, and Tilley (CMT) (Invited)

 Numerous guide documents exist that must be followed for the design and construction of commercial pavements using Airport Improvement Program (AIP) funds.
 This lesson will present a brief discussion of the required guidance and engineering briefs that should be followed for FAA airfield pavement design and construction.

-1:00 PM – 1:45 PM – FAA Specifications for Subbase, Base, and Stabilized Base Construction (Jeff Crislip, FAA Headquarters)
+1:00 PM – 1:45 PM – FAA Specifications for Subbase, Base, and Stabilized Base Construction (Harold Muniz-Ruiz, FAA Headquarters) (Invited)

-4:15 PM – 4:45 Mix Design requirements for Airfield Paving (Sarah Dalton; Pavement Engineer, CO/WY ACPA)
+4:15 PM – 4:45 PM – Mix Design requirements for Airfield Paving (Matt Fonte, Fonte and Company)

 8:15 AM – 9:00 AM – Construction Techniques (Gary Mitchell, ACPA)